 Now that the effects of subcellular biology on psychology and medicine is recognized, a whole new generation of healing techniques becomes possible - ones never even imagined before.
 For example, it turns out that many mental disorders of unknown etiology are actually caused by diseases inside the cells themselves.
 It is now possible to create techniques that directly intervene with the cell to make a person immune to the pathogen that is causing the mental illness.
 For example, the Institute's treatment for schizophrenic voices works by making the person's immune system aware that there is a fungal pathogen present, one that indirectly causes the voices.
 When our 'Silent Mind Technique' is used, the immune system swiftly eliminates the disease along with the voices.

 For over thirty years biologists and doctors have been trying to understand the biological mechanisms behind placebo effect cures.
-(Laypeople mistakenly assume that the client only imagines that they heal; but the placebo effect really does cure people, albeit no one understand how this works.)
-'Psychoneuroimmunology' was coined to describe this interaction between the mind and the immune system, but very little progress was ever made in understanding or implementing ways to do it successfully.
+(Laypeople mistakenly assume that the client only imagines that they heal; but the placebo effect really does cure people, albeit no one has understood how.)
+In 1964 'psycho-immunology' was coined (later called 'psychoneuroimmunology') to describe this interaction between the mind and the immune system, but very little progress was ever made in understanding or implementing ways to do it successfully.
 It turns out that this was a subcellular issue, and once this is realized, techniques can be developed that can be used during an office visit with a therapist.

 The Primary Cell Model